Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 Government services

-GDP determines a government's tax base.
-Higher GDP means more tax revenue, which funds schools, roads, healthcare, and social programmes.
+GDP determines the government's tax base.
+Higher GDP means more tax revenue to fund schools, roads, healthcare, and social programmes.

 6